kharyam/bpms-fuse-techday/bpms/README.md

 Two options are provided below for creating the BPMS process.
 The first option is to manually create the process.
 This is the preferred approach as it will give you an introduction to BPMS process authoring.
 If there is a time constraint, the already completed process (PersonProcess.bpmn2) may be uploaded to business Central.

 The process will take as input a Person object.
-If the active attribute of the person is set to true, the the person is simply logged.
+If the active attribute of the person is set to true, then the person is simply logged.
 If the active attribute is set to false, then a human task will be started.
 The human task will allow a buisiness user to modify the attributes of the person.
 Afterwards, the person object will be logged.
 The completed task should look similar to the following:

  ![Complete Process](images/completeprocess.png)